-Lavandin is often used to adulterate lavender essential oil and sometimes even mislabeled and sold as lavender.
-That's an important reason to find a trustworthy supplier of essential oils.
+Lavandin is easier and cheaper to grow than true lavender and often used to adulterate lavender essential oil.
+Sometimes lavandin is mislabeled and sold as lavender, an important reason to find a trustworthy supplier of essential oils.

 Plant family: Lamiaceae

 Production: Steam distilled from the flowering tops of the plant.
 A lavandin absolute is also available.

 Aroma: Fresh, sweet, floral—somewhat more herbaceous and camphorous than true lavender but less sharp than spike lavender.